 I also discovered that the college I attended had amazing tools to help me be as healthy as possible.
 I used the free gym and knew the counseling center was there if anything became too tough.
 I also chose incredible electives (including Mountaineering and Modern Dance) that stretched my physical capabilities.
 Additionally, I made deep connections with my professors, many of whom remain friends.
 These smart, caring people validated my journey and were my safety net as I grew out of my old, comfortable self.

 Another incredible lesson learned was the importance of balance.
 I couldn’t party every night and neglect my schoolwork without consequences.
 I figured out the hard way that I really did need sleep and I couldn’t nourish my body on coffee and pizza alone.
 In a moment of brilliance, I also figured out that if I used time with my friends as a reward for finishing my work, I would study and complete assignments more efficiently.
 Fun can be a great motivator—try this; it works!

 In college, the emphasis is often on the mind.
 Do yourself a favor and remember to also nourish your spirit and take care of your body.
 Leave college brighter, healthier, and with a new understanding of yourself.
 Try that yoga or nutrition class.
-Join that new club.
+Join that new club or identity association.
 Trade in that soda for water.
 Jump into that drum circle or improvisation group.
 Who knows what you will discover—it just may be greatness!

 Licenses and Attributions: